• Menu

 PIT-UN

-Network Challenge Fund Opportunity – internal deadline May 10, 2022
+2025 Network Challenge Fund Opportunity – TBA internal deadline

 The Network Challenge seeks to encourage new ideas, foster collaborations, and incentivize resource- and information-sharing among network members.
 The broad goal is to fund projects that help train a new generation of graduates who have both technological literacy and a rigorous foundation to navigate the societal, ethical, legal, policy, and equity implications of technology by offering a systematic way of studying technology as a tool for addressing social problems in the world.

-Internal deadline is May 10, 2022.
-Applications are open to all PIs on UCSC Campus.
-One year project funding is available in two tranches: up to $90,000 and up to $180,000.
-An initial campus limited submission process will select up to three projects that will be submitted to the network committee.
+Applications are open to all PIs on the UCSC Campus.
+Typically, one-year project funding is available in two tranches: up to $90,000 and up to $145,000.
+An initial campus limited submission process will select up to three projects to submit to the network committee.

-For more information on the PIT-UN funding opportunity, download full RFP here and FAQs here.
+For more information on the PIT-UN funding opportunity, view the full RFP here and review last year’s preliminary internal competition process here.

 Primary Sidebar